Multiply the harvest by giving toward the $1 million match! Give Now!

 And the Church prayed.

 He was not panicked and full of anxiety.
 He was not rehearsing what he would say during a possible trial.
 He wasn’t composing a letter to the Church.
 He simply rested in the presence of the Lord.
+I wonder if the moments with Jesus on the sea when his Savior was asleep filled his mind.
+The possible anguish in Peter’s soul and spirit was very real because his circumstances were intense.
+Yet he slept.
+And in his resting, God moved.

 God’s Deliverance

 The angel came on assignment from the throne room of Heaven.
 Iron chains and prison doors could not stop the power of God to set Peter free.
 And the voice of the saints partnered with the will of God to move on one man’s behalf.
+The Lord didn’t even rely on Peter’s will since he was essentially asleep during the whole deliverance, waking as he passed through the city gate.

 Truths for Today